phillipsmicah1-oss/cmsc315-discussions/unit5_searching_analysis/README.md

 5. Create a real-world search scenario.

+## Implementation Summary

+I implemented linear search by checking each value from the beginning of the list until the target was found.
+I implemented binary search by repeatedly reducing the sorted search area by half.
+Both algorithms returned the target's index when it was found and returned -1 when it was not found.

+I tested both algorithms using small and large sorted datasets.
+I also tested an empty list and a single-element list to demonstrate edge cases.
+For the real-world example, I searched a sorted collection of product identification numbers.
+The completed tests showed that both algorithms produced correct results, while binary search was more efficient for large sorted datasets.

 ## Discussion Board Reflection

 After completing the programming assignment, add this reflection to your initial discussion post in LEO.